depoale/mammo_classifier/README.md

 <img src="docs/images/model_sel_assess.jpeg" width="800"> <br>

 Using `keras-tuner.BayesianOptimizator`, hyperparameters search is performed, exploring the user-selected `searching_fraction` of the hyperparameters' space (default fraction = 25%), so that suitable hyperparameters values are chosen for each of the five folds. <br>
 Since this step is computationally expensive, it is possible to skip it if the user sets the `fast_execution` parameter to be `True`.
-By doing so, the hyperparameters for each fold will be set to pre-saved values without any new search.
+By doing so, the hyperparameters for each fold will be set to pre-saved values without any new search. <br>
+Beware that `fast_execution`=True should be used only for practical time-saving reasons: performing the hyperparameters search is **mandatory** to obtain un-biased and reliable results.

 # Ensamble
 At this point we are left with 5 trained models or "experts" (one for each fold), so an ensemble learning strategy is implemented using `PyTorch`.